Joshdb-18/Botmate/README.md

 3. Create a new branch for your changes
 4. Make your changes and test them locally
 5. Push your changes to your forked repository
-6. Submit a pull request to the main Botmatr repository.
+6. Submit a pull request to the main Botmate repository.

 ## Credits
 Botmate was created by Damilola Joshua Oluwafemi